Listed below are types of income that the District of Columbia will allow you to subtract on your return:

 If you have entered your state refund, credits or offsets as taxable on your federal return, you may enter it as a subtraction on your DC return.

-Enter any other subtractions that are taxable on your Federal return but not taxable to DC.
+Enter any other subtractions that are taxable on your Federal return but not taxable to DC by following the steps below:

 - State Section